paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-026-water-pollution-prevention-and-control.md

     (ii) those criteria shall be treated as affordability criteria established under this paragraph.

-  (C) *Information to assist states* — The Administrator may publish information to assist States in establishing affordability criteria under subparagraph (A).
+  (C) *Information to assist States* — The Administrator may publish information to assist States in establishing affordability criteria under subparagraph (A).

 (3) **Limitations**